Longchenpa’s Tummo Enhancement Formula

-To use this formula, crush one pill lightly in the mouth and swallow with warm water on an empty stomach.
+To use this formula, swallow one capsule with warm water on an empty stomach.
 According to Longchenpa, after taking the pill “heat and bliss will arise like fire”.
-The dosage is one pill.
-Do not use this formula if you are not engaged in the practice of Tantric yoga.
-Note: the pills have a strong, unusual flavor, so over-chewing is not recommended.
-One pill is $9.
+The dosage is one capsule.
+It is advised to avoid this formula if you are not engaged in the practice of Tantric yoga.

 Taranatha, the great Tibetan 16th century scholar, historian and Kalachakra yogin, met the Indian mahasiddha Buddhaguptanatha while the latter was visiting Tibet.
 Buddhaguptanatha was a master of Tummo, and Taranatha’s description of him makes clear what this yogic practice is capable of bringing about at the highest level: